jamesonfigcap1/eigenlayer-docs/docs/eigenda/operator-guides/eigenda-avs-installation-registration-and-upgrade.md

 ```

 The following example log messages confirm that your node is receiving traffic from the Disperser.
-If you do not see these log messages then either you have not successfully opted-in to EigenDA (per Step 4) or your network security group might not be setup correctly (per Step 3).
+If you do not see these log messages then either you have not successfully opted-in to EigenDA (per Step 4) or your network security group may not be setup correctly (per Step 3).

 ```
 DEBUG[01-09|23:44:10.078|github.com/Layr-Labs/eigenda/node/node.go:298]             Store batch took                         duration:=5.831581ms caller=node.go:298